MasonGroup/AngryVirus/README.md

 ## 🖤 Virus Overview

 **AngryVirus** is a highly dangerous virus designed to be a nightmare for any system it infects!
-This virus includes advanced features that compromise the stability and security of the target device:
+This virus builds on the foundations of the original [Smil virus](https://github.com/MasonGroup/Smil) as a **second installment** in the series, with even more advanced features that threaten the stability and security of the target device:

 - **BypassUAC** 🕸️: Bypasses User Account Control (UAC) effortlessly to gain control over the system.
 - **Rootkit** 💀: Embeds itself deep into the system, making it extremely difficult to detect or remove.